NWinocur/nomination_predictor/README.md

 ## Limitations

 Judicial vacancy data is available form the US Courts website for years 1981 through present, but formatting of how that data is presented has not been consistent over the years.
-The initial phase of this project is only attempting to train a model using data from 2009 or newer for two reasons:
+The initial phase of this project is only attempting to train a model using data from 2009 July and newer for two reasons:

-- Data more recent than 2009 tended to be hosted in a more consistent file format (all HTML instead of a mix of HTML and PDFs), simplifying web scraping and processing.
+- Data from 2009 July and newer has been hosted in a more consistent file format (all HTML instead of a mix of HTML and PDFs), simplifying web scraping and processing.
 - The person who initially gave me the idea for this project informed me that she and/or her predecessors had already performed a related project using data prior to the two most recent presidents, making newer data more interesting than older data.

 A future expansion of this project can expand on the web scraping capabilities to gather prior data, including PDFs dating back to the 1980s, and train a model using that more complete dataset.